deepankarck2/Netflix-Top-Content/README.md

 * **Express.js** for backend logic, handling routing, server setup, and database operations.
 * **Sequelize (with MySQL)** for the database layer, managing the data related to the top 10 lists.
 * **React** for building the frontend of the application, providing interactive and dynamic user interfaces.
+* **Selenium** for scrapping netflix top 10, rottentomatoes and imdb.
+* **ChatGPT** used to generate responses that give user opinions, type of viewer and list of similar shows/movies
 <hr>

 ## Installation Instruction: